victorkingi/poultryfarm/README.md

 ## Poultry data keeping web app

+Demo version available at [poultry farming website demo](https://poultryfarmdummy.web.app/).
+The demo doesn't have cloud functions since it is hosted on firebase spark plan, hence, after doing something, no notification will show and Cloud messaging won't happen.

 This is a react web app for farmers to keep data about there sales, purchases and much more.
 I used firebase as the backend and I suggest going to [firebase website](https://firebase.google.com/) so as to create an account and try out the app.

 N.B:- Basic knowledge of firebase commands and linking your web app to firestore is needed.